Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 - **Problem:** Cannot connect to CAN bus
   - **Solution:** Ensure correct wiring, termination, and that `can0` is up.
 Use `candump can0` for debugging.
 - **Problem:** Motor doesn’t move
-  - **Solution:** Check if E-STOP is active, verify speed/acceleration, confirm the motor is powered.
+  - **Solution:** Confirm the motor is powered.
+Refer to the Motors Datasheet and the MKS SERVO42D User Manual to verify the wiring is correct.
 - **Problem:** Inaccurate Angle Display
   - **Solution:** The most common cause is an incorrect or missing calibration value in `CALIBRATION_FEEDBACK_MAP`.
 Re-run the calibration process for the current subdivision.
 Ensure `GEAR_RATIO` is set correctly.
 - **Problem:** Library errors